ErikV88/AppSwitcherPlussPluss/README.md

 ![Erik](https://avatars2.githubusercontent.com/u/4677097?v=3&s=96)

-Started to develop when he was 12 years, and has worked six years as a developer.
+Started to develop when he was 12 years, and has worked six years as a developer

 He is also certified ISTQB (Software Testing)